 Since carrot juice is filling and low in calories, substituting this juice and ditching sodas and other sugary beverages can help you drop pounds faster.

 Carrot juice also increases bile secretion, which can increase metabolism — the rate at which your body converts energy into food.
 Bile is a fluid that breaks down fat.
-According to a study from 2006, an increase in bile flow revved up the metabolism and increased weight loss in lab rats.
+According to from 2006, an increase in bile flow revved up the metabolism and increased weight loss in lab rats.
 It could produce a similar outcome in humans.

 It’s often said that eating carrots is good for your eyes.
 It turns out there’s truth behind this claim.
 Carrot juice is a good source of beta-carotene, a type of vitamin A, which is one of the most powerful antioxidants.

 Vitamin A helps protect the surface of the eye and contributes to strong vision.
 Drinking carrot juice can ward off various eye disorders, such as macular degeneration, cataracts, and blindness.
 Carrots also contain lutein, which is an antioxidant that protects the eye from damaging light.
-A 1994 study found that lutein was linked to a reduced risk for macular degeneration, an eye disorder that causes vision loss.
+A 1994 found that lutein was linked to a reduced risk for macular degeneration, an eye disorder that causes vision loss.

 If you have a history of skin problems, such as rashes or psoriasis, adding carrot juice to your diet may improve the appearance of your skin.
 Carrots contain vitamin C, which has healing properties.
 It helps skin recover faster from external wounds and trauma.
 Beta-carotene in carrots also reduces skin inflammation, which speeds the healing process.